Tubbz-alt/eagle_library_MCP6024/README.md

 # MCP6024-Eagle
-Eagle library for MCP6024 in DIP package.
+Eagle library for MCP6024 in DIP14 package.